 Welcome to edX's open source initiative – Open edX – where developers around the globe are working to create a next-generation online learning platform to bring quality education to students around the world.

-EdX is a not-for-profit enterprise composed of 29 leading global institutions, the xConsortium.
+EdX is a not-for-profit enterprise composed of dozens of leading global institutions, the xConsortium.
 Since our founding in May 2012, edX has been committed to an open source vision.
 We believe in pursuing non-profit, open-source opportunities for expanding education both online and on-campus.

 Open edX is already receiving code contributions from around the world.
 We would like to recognize Stanford University, Google, MIT, The University of Queensland, Tsinghua University, UC Berkeley, and Harvard University for their significant contributions, staff support, and overall passion for the Open edX initiative.
 Together, we are accelerating the future of learning.

 The main repository is edx-platform which includes both the LMS and the authoring tool, Studio.
 We have a number of other repositories outlined below, some of which may be useful even outside of the main platform.

 If you are interested in writing components for our next-generation component architecture, take a look at XBlock.
-If you are interested in our machine-learning-based grading see EASE and discern.
-If you are interested in analytics, start with insights.
 For our deployment and configuration tools, see configuration.

 We are particularly interested in people working on new XBlocks and new Checkers as well as people who can assist with internationalization and localization.

 Some projects have their own mailing list but there is also edx-code, for discussion about the Open edX code in general.
 Regardless of your particular interests, you should consider joining that mailing list.